ashn-dot-dev/site/src/blog/2024-11-04-dead-simple-testing-for-programming-language-projects.md

 **Unrelated changes can break exist tests!** Say I wanted to add a new warning to the Sunder compiler that will inform a user when they have a function call with an unused return value.
-The patch for it is pretty simple, but there are currently hundreds of tests (and a significant portion of the standard library) containing call-expressions with (purposefully) unused return values.
+The patch for it is pretty simple, but there are currently hundreds of tests (and a few places in the the standard library) containing call-expressions with (purposefully) unused return values.
 This small change would require me to update all of those tests even though they do not have a whole lot to do with the actual changeset.
 This is a form of spooky